wilkie/derailing-for-dummies/chapter_4.md

 ---
-title: "But That Happpens To Me Too!"
+title: "But That Happens To Me Too!"
 ---

 In attempting to communicate with you, the Marginalised Person™ may bring up examples of the sorts of daily manifestations of discrimination they face.
 Many of these examples seem trivial to Privileged People® but clearly reflect the way the Marginalised Person™ has been “othered” by society.
 “Othering” is a system of social markers that defines “Us” and “them”, neatly and conveniently categorising people into their appropriate places within society.
 It’s a way of defining a secured and positive position in the world by stigmatising “others”.
 In other words, it’s the process of dehumanising anyone different to the Chosen Privileged.